jsullivan2847/MyPix/README.md

-# A photo app with one to many data entity relationships
+# Django Photo App

+A simple photo posting app with user profiles and full CRUD operations.
+Your photos can have captions, and you can customize your profile name and picture.